Stuart6557/TSE/AH_automation/README.md

 ## How to Use This Script

-1. Download `AH_script.py`

-2. Configure UCSD Google account blah blah

-3. Edit env file & how to fill out/where to find information
+1. Follow the set up instructions [here](https://developers.google.com/sheets/api/quickstart/python).
+Make sure you are using your UCSD account to do this.

+* Note: when installing the client library, you might have to use `pip3` instead of `pip` depending on your Python version.

+2. Download `AH_script.py` and place it in the same directory as the `credentials.json` file generated from step 1.

+3. Create a file named `.env` following the template in `.env.example`.

+* A Google Sheet's spreadsheet ID can be found in its link.
+For example, the link for [this example spreadsheet](https://docs.google.com/spreadsheets/d/1BxiMVs0XRA5nFMdKvBdBZjgmUUqptlbs74OgvE2upms/edit#gid=0) is `https://docs.google.com/spreadsheets/d/1BxiMVs0XRA5nFMdKvBdBZjgmUUqptlbs74OgvE2upms/edit#gid=0`.
+The ID is the string that comes after `d/`, so in this case, it's `"1BxiMVs0XRA5nFMdKvBdBZjgmUUqptlbs74OgvE2upms"`.

+* The name of the specific spreadsheet can be found at the bottom.
+For example, it's `"Class Data"` on the example spreadsheet.

-4. Run the following command
+4. Run the following command (assuming you have Python 3).
+Make sure you are in the directory that `AH_script.py` is in.

 ```
 python3 AH_script.py
 ```

-If ur running this for the first time, it will ask u for ur Google account.
-It will generate a `credentials.json` and `token.json`.
-Ignore these
+If you're running this for the first time, you will be asked to choose a Google account.
+Select your UCSD account.
+It will then generate a `token.json`.
+Ignore this file, but don't delete it or it will ask you to choose an account again when you run the script the next time.